aaronsb/rk356x/docs/README.md

-# JVL RK-3568 Development Infrastructure Documentation
+# RK356X Buildroot Template Documentation

-This documentation covers the complete feature set and implementation tasks for the JVL RK-3568 development infrastructure supporting the user platform application.
+This documentation covers the complete feature set and implementation of the RK356X Buildroot template for embedded Linux development.

 ## Overview

-This infrastructure supports embedded Linux development for RK-3568 based hardware platforms, including bootloader configuration, kernel compilation, device enablement, application integration, and field update mechanisms.
+This template provides a production-ready foundation for building embedded Linux images for RK356X (RK3566/RK3568) boards using Buildroot.
+It includes the complete build infrastructure, CI/CD automation, and release management - ready for you to customize with your specific hardware and applications in `external/custom/`.

 ## Documentation Structure